khaors/geocompr/main.md

 1. Transform the `world` dataset to the transverse Mercator projection (`"+proj=tmerc"`) and plot the result.
 What has changed and why?
 Try to transform it back into WGS 84 and plot the new object.
-Why the new object differs from the original one?
+Why does the new object differ from the original one?

 1. Transform the continuous raster (`cat_raster`) into WGS 84 using the nearest neighbor interpolation method.
 What has changed?
-How it influences the results?
+How does it influence the results?

 1. Try to transform the categorical raster (`cat_raster`) into WGS 84 using the bilinear interpolation method.
 What has changed?
-How it influences the results?
+How does it influence the results?

 1. Generate and plot simplified versions of the `nz` dataset.
 Experiment with different values of `keep` (ranging from 0.5 to 0.00005) for `ms_simplify()` and `dTolerance` (from 100 to 100,000) `st_simplify()` .